findkit/findkit/packages/docs/docs/ui/index.md

 <https://github.com/findkit/findkit/blob/main/packages/ui/CHANGELOG.md>

 If you want to get notified of new releses you can watch the releases on
-Github: Watch -> Custom -> Releses.
+Github: Watch -> Custom -> Releases.